 Dates: Saturday 8th May - Sunday 30th May 2021

 Total Elevation: 47,000m

 The first Grand Tour of the season is always highly anticipated.
-The classics are over and it’s time for riders to sink their teeth into three-week tours.
-Last year’s winner, Tao Geoghegan Hart, has decided not to defend the maglia rosa in 2021, so it’s all to play for
+The classics are over and it’s time for riders to get their teeth stuck into three-week tours.
+Last year’s winner, Tao Geoghegan Hart, has decided not to defend the maglia rosa in 2021, so it’s all to play for.

 At around 100km longer, this year’s Giro d’Italia is in fact less hilly than the 2020 edition.
 As a result, the race promises to be as rewarding for sprinters as it does for climbers.

-Originally slated to begin in Hungary, COVID-19 has once again changed the race’s international plans.
-Instead, organizers decided to largely contain the race in Italy with just a brief visit to neighboring Slovenia during stage 15.
-The cities of Turin and Milan are the hosts of the start and finish, respectively.
+Originally slated to begin in Hungary, COVID-19 has once again put paid to the race’s international plans.
+Instead, organisers decided to largely contain the race in Italy with just a brief visit to next-door-neighbours Slovenia during stage 15.
+The cities of Turin and Milan are the hosts of the start and finish respectively.

 Stages of the Giro d’Italia 2021

 With a total of 21 stages and 2 rest days, the route follows the signature Grand Tour blueprint with some fast and flat stages to begin with before hitting the mountains around the halfway point.

 The route is bookended by two individual time trials, the first of which is a mere 9km around the city of Turin.
 The second time trial is just under 30km and could prove to be a game changing stage of the race a la 2020 Tour de France.

 Of the 21 stages of the Giro d’Italia, 7 of them are classified as flat.
 Most of the flatter stages occur in the first half of the race providing the perfect warm up for the general classification riders.